University Counseling Center

 - A high-level mental ability test requiring the solution of problems stated as analogies.
 An excellent option for candidates applying to any of the hundreds of graduate programs that accept MAT scores for admission.

 - 60 minute computer test, can be taken again immediately.

-The following tests are given on the Western Illinois University campus.
-See the listed website or information booklets (available at the University Counseling Center) for test dates and registration information:
+The following tests are not given at the University Counseling Center, but the Western Illinois University campus does serve as a testing site on reserved dates.
+See the listed website for test dates and registration information: